-The following table sets out certain unaudited financial information of the Company for each of the last eight quarters, beginning with the second quarter of fiscal 2023.
+The following table sets out certain unaudited financial information of the Company for each of the last eight quarters.
 This financial information has been prepared in accordance International Accounting Standard ("IAS") 34 Interim Financial Reporting using accounting policies consistent with IFRS issued by the International Accounting Standards Board ("IASB").